shelleyolivia/learn-tutorials/network-documentation/thegraph/tutorials/multiple_smartcontracts_subgraph.md

   reserve1: BigInt!
 }
 ```

-The pair entity represents one token pair and maps directly to one single smart contract on the blockchain.
+The pair entity represents one token pair and maps directly to a single smart contract on ethereum.
-`ID` - address of the pair contract
+`ID` - The address of the pair contract
-`count` - no of times this pair was added liquidity to using PairCreated event
+`count` - The number of times this pair had liquidity added to it (uses the PairCreated event)
-`token0` - address of first token
+`token0` - The address of first token
-`token1` - address of second token
+`token1` - The address of second token
-`reserve0` - total reserves of first token in the contract
+`reserve0` - The total reserves of first token in the pair contract
-`reserve1` - total reserves of second token in the contract
+`reserve1` - The total reserves of second token in the pair contract

 # Creating the Subgraph Config File

-We will start with the `subgraph.yaml` file.The graph will automatically initialize some settings for you in the subgraph file.
-This will be taken from the ABI that it will download from EtherScan.

-Now we will add the factory contract as a source.
-This is how it will look.
+We will start with the `subgraph.yaml` file.
+The Graph CLI will automatically initialize some settings for you in this file.
+This information will be taken from the ABI that it will download from Etherscan.
+We will add the factory contract as a datasource.
+This is how it will look:

 ```yaml
 specVersion: 0.0.2